 The National Environmental Monitoring Standards (NEMS) is a suite of documents dealing with different aspects of environmental monitoring by Consenting Authorities.
-The NEMS document on Measurement of Water Takes indicates how Consenting Authorities would like data to be presented and how they will manage and use the data.
-The NEMS document is available at: www.lawa.org.nz
+The NEMS document on Water Meter Data indicates how Consenting Authorities would like data to be presented and how they will manage and use the data.
+The NEMS document is available at: www.nems.org.nz.